minhnguyen290304/Customer-Experience-Intelligence-From-Operational-Analytics-to-Intelligent-Automation/README.md

 # 2. Dataset Overview

-The analytical workflow is built upon three operational datasets representing different aspects of Customer Experience operations.
+The analytical workflow is built upon three operational datasets representing different aspects of Customer Support operations.
 Together, these datasets provide both structured operational information and unstructured customer feedback required for comprehensive business analysis.

 ## Data_Ticket

-The `Data_Ticket` dataset records every customer support request submitted to the Customer Experience team.
+The `Data_Ticket` dataset records every customer support request submitted to the Customer Support team.
 Each record represents a single customer support ticket and contains information about when the ticket was created, which agent handled it, and which product or service category the request belongs to.

 | Column | Description |
 |---------|-------------|